 2022 ABIM Exam Dates for Internal Medicine and Cardiovascular Disease Certification Exams

 For updated exam dates (and for special accommodation exam dates), please refer to the exam information section of the ABIM website.

-The Cardiovascular Disease Certification Exam will be offered on October 27 and 28, 2022.
-The registration period for this exam is from December 1, 2022, through June 15, 2022.
-Late registration is accepted until June 28, 2022.
+This year, the Cardiovascular Disease Certification Exam will be offered on October 27 and 28, 2022.
+Late registration was accepted until June 28, 2022.

 The Cardiovascular Disease Certification Exam lasts one and a half days.
 One full day of the certification examination is devoted to multiple-choice questions, which are administered in four two-hour sessions:

 All deadlines are as of 11:59 p.m.
 ET (Eastern Time) on the dates listed above.